 5 Reasons that you should get 2 years experience BEFORE Traveling as a healthcare professional

-Maximize your experience.
-Nursing school teaches you the ‘books’ and your first two years working will teach you 10 times what’s in the books.
-Working in a small hospital vs a teaching facility can be a huge difference in the way you provide care.
+Nursing school teaches you the ‘books,’ and your first two years working will teach you 10 times what’s in the books.
+Working in a small hospital vs. a teaching facility can be a huge difference in how you provide care.
 Make sure that you are experienced enough to provide safe patient care in any setting.
-Orientation may be minimal and there isn’t a guarantee that the staff will have your back if you have a patient crashing.
+Orientation may be minimal, and there isn’t a guarantee that the staff will have your back if you have a patient crashing.

 Two years gives you time to find your ‘comfort zone.
 The traveler needs to walk in with an air of confidence.
 You don’t want to give false confidence…give yourself time to have confidence in your skills genuinely.